- What is dog body condition score?

 - Why is dog body condition score important?

-- Some specific problems that puppies can develop from excess weight include:
+- Some specific problems that dogs can develop from excess weight include:

 - How is a dog’s body condition score measured?

 - 1 Rib Check:

 - 3 Overhead Check:

 - How to find out your dog’s body condition score?

 - Your dog’s body score is ideal if: